 This book has a nice family feel to it.
 The recipes are solid – but what we really like the most are the family stories especially since we have relatives in that section of the country the lineage becomes even more interesting.
 There are some stories, asides, and snippets throughout the book which make it feel like you are having a conversation with the author.
 The recipes read like you asked a friend for a recipe and they jotted down the ingredients and some quick instructions.

-Czech Deli open-faced sandwiches, oblozene chlebicky, literally means “little breads” and is considered a traditional Czech food.
+Czech Deli open-faced sandwiches, oblozene chlebicky, literally means “little breads” and is considered traditional Czech food.
 They are three-bite to four-bite, open-face sandwiches, served for lunch, at gatherings, parties, or any occasions.

 This lovely cookbook is hand assembled by the loving and caring volunteers of the Czech Heritage Club.
 Our arrived in a lovely bag with a Czech sticker, a bookmark and a postcard.
 This was so much more than I had expected.
 Over the years, so many recipes have been added and it has just grown and grown – plus all of the Czech basics are included with American measurements, so that’s a plus.
 The extra special bonus in this book is that it’s not just a cookbook… They have loads of information (100 pages!) on Czech customs, spices, folk crafts, traditions, holidays and so much more.
 Highly recommended!

 Lovely and easy recipes featuring all sorts of types, sweet desserts, soups, main courses and fish.
-We love the traditional carp recipes that are not too common in some of the other cookbooks.
+We love the traditional carp recipes that are not too common in some other cookbooks.
 Czechs love their carp fish!

 In Czechoslovakia, a country known for fine cooks, a copy of Varime Zdrave Chutne a Hospodarne graces nearly every kitchen.
 Now this best-selling Czechoslovak cookbook has been adapted for American use.
 The Czechoslovak Cookbook contains over 500 authentic recipes that convey the essence of Czechoslovak cuisine.
 Suitable for both the experienced cook and the novice who hasn’t ventured beyond broiling a steak, The Czechoslovak Cookbook is a valuable asset to any kitchen.